 Fred Baker, an ex-serviceman, paid 2 guineas for a beach license along Lubbin’s foreshore to operate as a ‘Character Reader’.
 I’ll leave you to divine what that could be.

-L.J.Bateman had a kiosk on Lubbins Farm Approach Road where he sold papers, postcards, periodicals, tobacco, stationery, bathing shoes, books, children’s pails and spade, rock and packed sweets.
+L.J.Bateman had a kiosk on Lubbins Farm Approach Road where he sold papers, postcards, periodicals, tobacco, stationery, bathing shoes, books, children’s pails and spades, rock and packed sweets.
 What more could a camper or visitor want?

 J.Clackson paid £1 for the right to take photos on the Lubbins Estate so you could take home evidence of how lovely it was on Canvey.